changeworld/azure-docs.pl-pl/articles/active-directory/develop/msal-net-adfs-support.md

 ms.reviewer: saeeda
 ms.custom: aaddev
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: d947645b45641b2604e20f18765fd0428a1336ec
+ms.openlocfilehash: 374171cf04b1e6c953bcaa55af91f7d14905c2b3
-ms.sourcegitcommit: bc7725874a1502aa4c069fc1804f1f249f4fa5f7
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 11/07/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73721065"
+ms.locfileid: "74208213"
 ---
-# <a name="active-directory-federation-services-support-in-msalnet"></a>Obsługa Active Directory Federation Services w MSAL.NET
+# <a name="active-directory-federation-services-support-in-msalnet"></a>Active Directory Federation Services support in MSAL.NET
-Active Directory Federation Services (AD FS) w systemie Windows Server umożliwia dodawanie uwierzytelniania i autoryzacji na podstawie OpenID Connect Connect i OAuth 2,0 na potrzeby aplikacji, które tworzysz.
-Aplikacje te mogą następnie uwierzytelniać użytkowników bezpośrednio przed AD FS.
-Aby uzyskać więcej informacji, Przeczytaj [AD FS scenariusze dla deweloperów](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/overview/ad-fs-openid-connect-oauth-flows-scenarios).
+Active Directory Federation Services (AD FS) in Windows Server enables you to add OpenID Connect and OAuth 2.0 based authentication and authorization to applications you are developing.
+Those applications can, then, authenticate users directly against AD FS.
+For more information, read [AD FS Scenarios for Developers](/windows-server/identity/ad-fs/overview/ad-fs-openid-connect-oauth-flows-scenarios).

-Biblioteka Microsoft Authentication Library for .NET (MSAL.NET) obsługuje dwa scenariusze uwierzytelniania na AD FS:
+Microsoft Authentication Library for .NET (MSAL.NET) supports two scenarios for authenticating against AD FS:

-- MSAL.NET rozmowy do Azure Active Directory, który sam jest *federacyjny* z AD FS.
+- MSAL.NET talks to Azure Active Directory, which itself is *federated* with AD FS.
-- MSAL.NET się **bezpośrednio** do urzędu usług AD FS.
-Jest to obsługiwane tylko w AD FS 2019 i nowszych.
-Jednym z scenariuszy, w których ten wyróżniono, jest pomoc techniczna [Azure Stack](https://azure.microsoft.com/overview/azure-stack/)
+- MSAL.NET talks **directly** to an ADFS authority.
+This is only supported from AD FS 2019 and above.
+One of the scenarios this highlights is [Azure Stack](https://azure.microsoft.com/overview/azure-stack/) support

-## <a name="msal-connects-to-azure-ad-which-is-federated-with-ad-fs"></a>MSAL nawiązuje połączenie z usługą Azure AD, która jest federacyjnym z AD FS
+## <a name="msal-connects-to-azure-ad-which-is-federated-with-ad-fs"></a>MSAL connects to Azure AD, which is federated with AD FS
-MSAL.NET obsługuje łączenie z usługą Azure AD, co umożliwia użytkownikom zarządzanym (zarządzani przez użytkowników w usłudze Azure AD) lub użytkownikom federacyjnym (Użytkownicy zarządzani przez innego dostawcę tożsamości, takie jak AD FS).
-MSAL.NET nie wie o faktach, że użytkownicy są federacyjnymi.
-W zakresie, w jakim jest to konieczne, komunikuje się z usługą Azure AD.
+MSAL.NET supports connecting to Azure AD, which signs in managed-users (users managed in Azure AD) or federated users (users managed by another identity provider such as AD FS).
+MSAL.NET does not know about the fact that users are federated.
+As far as it’s concerned, it talks to Azure AD.

-[Urząd](msal-client-application-configuration.md#authority) , którego używasz w tym przypadku, jest zazwyczaj urzędem certyfikacji (nazwa hosta urzędu + dzierżawca, typowe lub organizacje).
+The [authority](msal-client-application-configuration.md#authority) you use in this case is the usual authority (authority host name + tenant, common, or organizations).

-### <a name="acquiring-a-token-interactively"></a>Interaktywny uzyskiwanie tokenu
+### <a name="acquiring-a-token-interactively"></a>Acquiring a token interactively
-Gdy wywołasz metodę `AcquireTokenInteractive`, środowisko użytkownika jest zwykle:
+When you call the `AcquireTokenInteractive` method, the user experience is typically:

-1. Użytkownik wprowadza swój identyfikator konta.
+1. The user enters their account ID.
-2. Usługa Azure AD wyświetla krótko komunikat "przejmowanie strony Twojej organizacji".
+2. Azure AD displays briefly the message "Taking you to your organization's page".
-3. Użytkownik zostanie przekierowany do strony logowania dostawcy tożsamości.
-Strona logowania jest zwykle dostosowana do logo organizacji.
+3. The user is redirected to the sign-in page of the identity provider.
+The sign-in page is usually customized with the logo of the organization.

-Obsługiwane wersje AD FS w tym scenariuszu federacyjnym to AD FS v2, AD FS v3 (Windows Server 2012 R2) i AD FS v4 (AD FS 2016).
+Supported AD FS versions in this federated scenario are AD FS v2, AD FS v3 (Windows Server 2012 R2), and AD FS v4 (AD FS 2016).

-### <a name="acquiring-a-token-using-acquiretokenbyintegratedauthentication-or-acquiretokenbyusernamepassword"></a>Uzyskiwanie tokenu przy użyciu AcquireTokenByIntegratedAuthentication lub AcquireTokenByUsernamePassword
+### <a name="acquiring-a-token-using-acquiretokenbyintegratedauthentication-or-acquiretokenbyusernamepassword"></a>Acquiring a token using AcquireTokenByIntegratedAuthentication or AcquireTokenByUsernamePassword
-Podczas uzyskiwania tokenu przy użyciu metod `AcquireTokenByIntegratedAuthentication` lub `AcquireTokenByUsernamePassword` MSAL.NET pobiera dostawcę tożsamości do kontaktu na podstawie nazwy użytkownika.
-MSAL.NET odbiera [token SAML 1,1](reference-saml-tokens.md) po skontaktowaniu się z dostawcą tożsamości.
-MSAL.NET następnie dostarcza token SAML do usługi Azure AD jako potwierdzenie użytkownika (podobnie jak w przypadku [przepływu w imieniu](msal-authentication-flows.md#on-behalf-of)) w celu uzyskania tokenu JWT.
+When acquiring a token using the `AcquireTokenByIntegratedAuthentication` or `AcquireTokenByUsernamePassword` methods, MSAL.NET gets the identity provider to contact based on the username.
+MSAL.NET receives a [SAML 1.1 token](reference-saml-tokens.md) after contacting the identity provider.
+MSAL.NET then provides the SAML token to Azure AD as a user assertion (similar to the [on-behalf-of flow](msal-authentication-flows.md#on-behalf-of)) to get back a JWT.

-## <a name="msal-connects-directly-to-ad-fs"></a>MSAL łączy się bezpośrednio z AD FS
+## <a name="msal-connects-directly-to-ad-fs"></a>MSAL connects directly to AD FS
-MSAL.NET obsługuje nawiązywanie połączenia z AD FS 2019, który jest zgodny z IDENTYFIKATORem Open Connect i rozumie PKCE i zakresy.
-Ta obsługa wymaga, aby dodatek Service Pack [KB 4490481](https://support.microsoft.com/en-us/help/4490481/windows-10-update-kb4490481) został zastosowany do systemu Windows Server.
-W przypadku bezpośredniego połączenia z usługą AD FS urząd, który ma być używany do kompilowania aplikacji, jest podobny do `https://mysite.contoso.com/adfs/`.
+MSAL.NET supports connecting to AD FS 2019, which is Open ID Connect compliant and understands PKCE and scopes.
+This support requires that a service pack [KB 4490481](https://support.microsoft.com/en-us/help/4490481/windows-10-update-kb4490481) is applied to Windows Server.
+When connecting directly to AD FS, the authority you'll want to use to build your application is similar to `https://mysite.contoso.com/adfs/`.

-Obecnie nie ma żadnych planów do obsługi bezpośredniego połączenia z:
+Currently, there are no plans to support a direct connection to:

-- AD FS 16, ponieważ nie obsługuje PKCE i nadal używa zasobów, a nie zakresu
+- AD FS 16, as it doesn't support PKCE and still uses resources, not scope
-- AD FS v2, który nie jest zgodny z OIDC.
+- AD FS v2, which is not OIDC-compliant.

- Jeśli musisz obsługiwać scenariusze wymagające bezpośredniego połączenia z AD FS 2016, użyj najnowszej wersji [biblioteki uwierzytelniania Azure Active Directory](active-directory-authentication-libraries.md#microsoft-supported-client-libraries).
-Po uaktualnieniu systemu lokalnego do AD FS 2019 będzie możliwe użycie MSAL.NET.
+ If you need to support scenarios requiring a direct connection to AD FS 2016, use the latest version of [Azure Active Directory Authentication Library](active-directory-authentication-libraries.md#microsoft-supported-client-libraries).
+When you have upgraded your on-premises system to AD FS 2019, you'll be able to use MSAL.NET.

-## <a name="see-also"></a>Zobacz też
+## <a name="see-also"></a>Zobacz także

-W przypadku federacyjnego przypadku należy zapoznać się z tematem [Konfigurowanie zachowania logowania Azure Active Directory aplikacji przy użyciu zasad odnajdywania obszaru głównego](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal) .
+For the federated case, see [Configure Azure Active Directory sign in behavior for an application by using a Home Realm Discovery policy](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal)